 About BestWorld

 Members of the BestWorld team have experienced these outcomes, as well.
 Our 2019 experiment with a hybrid human-machine forecasting system in IARPA’s Geopolitical Forecasting Challenge II typically resulted in successful predictions around 2/3s of the time.
-A crucial part of this was that our human forecasters told us the news sources and historical facts they are using to discern what the future holds.
+A crucial part of this was that our human forecasters told us the news sources and historical facts they used to discern what the future holds.
+By analyzing approximately 24,000 of their rationales, we found the top two predictors of how well they could foresee geopolitical events were “integrative complexity” and citing similar historical events.
+More on our integrative complexity research here —>

 BestWorld Founding Principles